Purpose of the fund

 Sports events that have previously received funding from other Council sources are eligible to apply to the fund for an additional three years of funding from the date of their first application.

 Successful applicants may receive additional marketing support from the Council.
 This will be negotiated on a case by case basis as relevant to the event.

-The Sport Event Partnership Fund will open again in 2020.
+The Sport Event Partnership Fund will open again on 20 July 2020 and close on 10 August 2020.
 For more information contact firstname.lastname@example.org

 Making an application